nimec01/vue-livestore/README.md

 - [ ] Nuxt integration (might be separate repo or just example implementation)

 ## Comments
-**Why not a Vue plugin instead of a provider?**
+**Why not a Vue plugin instead of provider pattern?**
 A Vue plugin would probably be more idiomatic to the Vue ecosystem but a provider has the benefit of easily designating a loading slot.
-It also matches better to the React implementation for LiveStore which makes generalising examles easier.
-It's possible as this project matures we might switch to a plugin structure if it makes sense.
+It also matches better to the React implementation for LiveStore which makes generalising examples easier.
+It's possible as this package matures we might switch to a plugin structure if it makes sense.
 We would also see what the best option would be when integrating into Nuxt.